raoul2000/yii2-workflow/guide/intro-workflow.md

 ### Workflow Definition

-So we have a nice workflow, let's see how the *SimpleWorkflow* can help in managing our Post models life-cycle inside this workflow.
+So we have a nice workflow, let's see how the *SimpleWorkflowBehavior* can help in managing our Post models life-cycle inside this workflow.
 First we must create a definition for our workflow.

 A Workflow can be defined as a PHP class that contains the method `getDefinition()`.
 This method returns the workflow definition as